 One trucking company that Mike used to drive for advised its drivers to allow up to three weeks for any changes to a direct deposit authorization to take effect.

-All of this chasing down the problem when we didn't even have cell phones back then was very inconvenient when we didn't come home but once a month.
+Since we didn't even have cell phones back then, all of the chasing down of the problem was very inconvenient when we didn't come home but once a month.

 So our advice based on this all-too-painful event in our lives is to make sure that you always have enough cash in your account before your start writing checks on the new deposit.